Untangling Rhetoric, Pathos, and Aesthetics in Data Visualization: Seven Circumstances by George Campbell

 \subsubsection{Relations to Persons Concerned}

-According to George Campbell's theory, emotional responses are more likely to be triggered when information involves individuals connected to the target audience.
-Campbell emphasizes the potency of personal connections, stating, "it is the persons, not the place, that are the immediate objects of the passions love or hatred, pity or anger, envy or contempt"~\cite{Campbell2008}.
+According to Campbell's theory, emotional responses are more likely to arise when the information involves individuals connected to the target audience.
+He emphasizes the power of personal connections, stating, ``it is the persons, not the place, that are the immediate objects of the passions love or hatred, pity or anger, envy or contempt.''~\cite{Campbell2008}

-Illustrating this concept, Iman Ghosh's 2021 visualization~\cite{ghosh2021} focuses on the proximity of individuals, specifically the 50 wealthiest women in 2021.
-By incorporating images of these women, the visualization transforms abstract data and names into relatable faces.
-This is an example of a design strategy to humanize the data.
-However, this approach may inadvertently influence viewers through "similarity bias," as research indicates that identifiable role models impact career choices, particularly in scientific fields~\cite{buck2008examining}.
-Isotypes, as a method of conveying information and data through a standardized set of visual symbols or pictograms, and anthropographics, human-centered visual representations, are also design strategies to humanize the data and make it more personal.
-This research demonstrates the ongoing use of making data more human to appeal to a broader audience, aligning with George Campbell's principles and reflecting the application of visual rhetoric in contemporary data visualization practices, as exemplified in Table~\ref{tab:freq}.